2006 Serbian constitutional referendum: Background

 The previous Constitution of Serbia was adopted in the 1990 referendum, when Slobodan Milošević served as president of Serbia.
 Another referendum was held in 1992, although due to low turnout, proposed changes were not implemented.
 Milošević was overthrown in October 2000, after which the Democratic Opposition of Serbia (DOS) coalition came to power.
 As one of the pre-election promises, DOS had wanted to hold a new constitutional referendum, although it failed to do so.
 Vojislav Koštunica and Zoran Đinđić, who headed the Democratic Party of Serbia (DSS) and Democratic Party (DS) respectively, had ended up in a dispute which led to the dissolution of DOS.
 Following Đinđić's assassination in March 2003, parliamentary elections were held in December, although they were inconclusive due to low voter turnout.
 The Serbian Radical Party (SRS) placed first in the election, although it was excluded from government formation talks.
 Koštunica became the prime minister of Serbia in March 2004.
 A constitutional initiative was also sent to the National Assembly in the same year.
 Two constitutional drafts were later published; the government had published its own draft in June 2004, while the president's office published it in January 2005.
 A number of scholars had published projects regarding the Constitution after 2004.

 An independence referendum was held in Montenegro on 21 May 2006.
 Majority of the voters had voted in favor of independence, which marked the end of State Union of Serbia and Montenegro.
 Due to the declaration of independence of Montenegro, a new constitution had to be implemented.

 Conduct

-Kosovo Albanians had boycotted elections since 1990, and because of it, they could not vote in the referendum.
+Kosovo Albanians had boycotted elections since 1990, and because of it, they could not vote in the referendum, as they were not included on the electoral roll.